Fighting NTDs in Burundi

 Cross-sectoral collaboration and environmental control of transmission

-The environmental component was aimed to complement what were at the time pioneering disease-specific interventions that were already being implemented at the community level, such as large-scale preventive treatment, indoor residual spraying and the distribution of (manually) insecticide treated bed nets.
+The environmental component was aimed to complement what was at the time pioneering disease-specific interventions that were already being implemented at the community level, such as large-scale preventive treatment, indoor residual spraying and the distribution of (manually) insecticide-treated bed nets.

 The system was old, had become unreliable and provided hardly enough water for basic household use.
 There was no point in trying to construct laundry slabs or washing stations to keep people away from rivers and out of irrigation canals.
 We had to wait for the renewal of the system, that fortunately was planned as part of the broader development scheme even before our project had started.

 During the first stages of the project we therefore focused on drainage, the construction of footbridges, public toilets near markets and in schools, and the unrelenting repairs of broken-down water supply.
 In terms of drainage, the project carried out the initial rehabilitation or installation, while the maintenance relied on customary weekly community service work overseen by communal authorities.

 Once the entire piped water system was renewed with funding from the German development cooperation, the water supply had become reliable and plentiful with an average of one standpipe for every 60 families, as compared to one per 300 families before.

 Our next task was to add dry laundry slabs (without taps) near communal standpipes and washing stations in places where people otherwise would have washed in snail-infested drainage canals after a day’s work in their rice paddies.
 It took us a while, with the help of beneficiary communities, to conceive robust, low maintenance facilities which consider user comfort.
 But once we had managed, they became exceedingly popular without much need for behavioural change education.4